proximac3/Airdrops/README.md

 https://bitdrops.herokuapp.com/

 ## Home
-The homepage displays three columns.
+Homepage displays three columns.
 Ongoing, Upcoming, and Ended.

 Ongoing are Airdrops that are currently ongoing.
 Click on a project to view project details.